 Plone has an integrated mechanism to remember urls that where modified.
 A moved page is still available via the former url.

 Additional to this behavior, a page can be explicitly made available under further urls.

 You can find the UI for adding alternative urls following the context menu ....

 The working copy feature is not yet implemented in Volto UI.

 Published content, even in an intranet setting, can pose a special problem for editing.
 It may need to be reviewed before changes are made available.
 In fact, the original author may not even have permission to change the document without review.
 Or, you may need to make a partial edit.
 In either case, it may be undesirable for changes to be immediately visible.

-Plone's working copy support solves this problem by adding a check-out/check-in function for content — available on the actions menu.
+Plone's working copy support solves this problem by adding a check-out/check-in function for content — available via the actions menu.
 A content item may be checked out, worked on, then checked back in.
-Or it may be abandoned if the changes weren't acceptable.
-Not until check in is the new content visible.
+Or it may get abandoned if the changes aren't acceptable.
+The new content is not visible unless checked back in.

 While it's shipped with Plone, working copy support is not a common need.
-So, if you need it, you need to activate it via the add-on packages configuration page.
+So, if you need it, activate it via the add-on packages configuration page.
 Unless activated, check-in/check-out options are not visible.